veldenb/plugin.program.moonlight-qt/README.md

 This is a known issue in moonlight-qt, HDR support is still experimental and may be unstable.

 ### It doesn't work on my Raspberry Pi 5
-For the Raspberry Pi 5, use at least the latest LibreELEC stable release and the latest version of this add-on.
+For the Raspberry Pi 5, use at least the latest LibreELEC stable release with the latest version of this add-on, and force the EGL card to card1 in the settings menu.

 ### It doesn't work on my Amlogic device
 Amlogic devices don't always work, forcing the EGL card to card0 or card1 in the settings menu might get your device working.